 May I attend the programs part-time?

 Our program is flexible with part-time and full-time enrollment available.
-Student taking six credits per term are enrolled full-time.
-The PSU College of Graduate Studies accepts applications on a rolling basis, which means that students may submit applications and be accepted at any time throughout the year.
+Students taking six credits per term are enrolled full-time and three credits is considered part-time.
+Plymouth State accepts graduate applications on a rolling basis, which means that students may submit applications and be accepted at any time throughout the year.

 Do you offer online courses?

 We offer face-to-face, online, and hybrid courses, which have a combination of online and face-to-face instruction.
 Students will be expected to attend most of their courses, especially skills-based courses, in a face-to-face setting.